Green Army Projects

 While it is encouraged that potential applicants discuss their project ideas with one or more of the appointed Service Providers, applicants are welcome to apply even if they are not working with or consulting a Service Provider.

 Following the assessment and approval of projects, successful project applicants become Project Sponsors.
 Project Sponsors work with an appointed Service Provider to deliver the project.
-Projects are between 20-26 weeks and may involve activities such as restoring and protecting habitat, weeding, planting or cleaning up creeks and rivers.
+Projects must be between 20-26 weeks and may involve activities such as restoring and protecting habitat, weeding, planting or cleaning up creeks and rivers.
 A full list of eligible activities is provided in the Guidelines.

-Each project will receive a team of up to nine Green Army participants, a team supervisor and project specific materials, such as seedlings, herbicide, mulch, matting and tree guards, in addition to the basic materials required to deliver a project.
+Each project will receive a team of up to nine Green Army participants, a team supervisor and approved project specific materials, such as seedlings, herbicide, mulch, matting and tree guards, in addition to the basic materials required to deliver a project.
 Cash funding will not be provided.

 Who covers the costs of the project?

 The Green Army Programme will cover costs associated with the team, such as participant allowances; supervisor wages; uniforms; safety gear and basic equipment such as hand tools; participant training; local transport costs; and insurances.
-Some additional funding may also be available for project specific materials such as seedlings, possible chemicals and equipment.
+Support may also be available for project specific materials such as seedlings, possible chemicals and equipment.
 Project Sponsors will be required to cover any other costs to support the successful delivery of the project.

 Frequently Asked Questions